SpectoLogic/ARM-Templates/UbuntoXRDPVSCode/UbuntoXRDPVSCode/ReadMe.md

 ## Features
 - Docker (from Docker Extension)
-- Ubuntu Desktop with XRDP and xfce4
+- Ubuntu Desktop with XRDP and xfce4 (Full or Minimal)
 - Visual Studio Code
 - .NET Core SDK
 - NodeJS and NPM v6